Liveboard schedule gating conditions in practice

 is_weekend (commit_date) is not, since it returns a result per row of data.

-You can use any data source (table, worksheet, or view) that you have access to for the gating condition, since ThoughtSpot executes the query at user-level.
+Use any data source (table, Worksheet, or view) that you have access to for the gating condition.
+However, note that for reports sent to ThoughtSpot users, ThoughtSpot executes the query as that specific user so that it respects row-level security (RLS) and ensures data security.

-At the scheduled time, ThoughtSpot executes the gating condition query at user-level.
+At the scheduled time, ThoughtSpot executes the gating condition query.
+If the condition evaluates to

 true, ThoughtSpot processes the Liveboard.